jonashaag/bjoern/README.rst

    python setup.py install

-On some Linux systems (notably Fedora), the libev headers may be installed outside of the default include path.
+On some Linux systems (notably Fedora and CentOS), the libev headers may be installed outside of the default include path.
 In order to build bjoern you will need to export ``CFLAGS`` when running ``setup.py``, for instance::